-LPN applicants may be granted a maximum of twelve (12) credits in nursing, seven (7) credits fro NU130 Adult Nursing I and five (5) credits for NU240 Nursing Care of the Family.
+LPN applicants may be granted a maximum of twelve (12) credits in nursing, seven (7) credits for NU130 Adult Nursing I and five (5) credits for NU240 Nursing Care of the Family.

 See the Mount Aloysius College Catalog for more detailed information regarding transfer credit requirements.

-The nursing curriculum for the combined Associate of Science and Bachelor of Science degree program is deigned to be a two-plus-two program.
+The nursing curriculum for the combined Associate of Science and Bachelor of Science degree option is designed to be a two-plus-two program.

-The program allows the student to progress seamlessly through both programs.
+The option allows the student to progress seamlessly through both programs.

 The Associate of Science Degree in Nursing is earned within the first two years or five semesters.
 Progress to the Bachelor of Science degree is sequenced according to individual needs and preferred scheduling options.